 But there is much more.
 Think about the timing and content of advertisements shown during a game.
 AI will determine this based on for example crowd excitement levels.
 The latter also will determine which highlights will be broadcasted and which not.
 Based on the events on the field, AI systems connected to drones can be used to choose the right camera angle to display on the viewers’ screens.
 As the video below shows, this can provide some breathtaking views.

 Sports analytics and betting…..basically it is a no-brainer!
 AI will have a huge impact on the betting industry.
-All these juicy data can be used for prediction purposes.
-I bet that AI will be much better at predicting winners and losers than we humans.
-You may well remember that AI predicted not only the right unlikely winner of the superbowl 2017, it also predicted the right score!
+All these juicy data can be used for prediction purposes and analysis.
+I bet that Artificial Intelligence will be much better at predicting winners and losers than we humans are.
+You may well remember that Artificial Intelligence predicted not only the right unlikely winner of the superbowl 2017, it also predicted the right score!
 It will be interesting to see how the betting industry will deal with this.

 By reading the above, it becomes clear that you and I will face huge changes.
 You may like it or not, those changes will come.
 In some cases it will improve our experiences and convenience levels.
 In many cases, we will see an improved product offering.
 However, as has always been the case, some may long towards good old times.

 As far as our own sporting activities, those will also change.
 Wearables and sensors have already entered the arena.
-In the future we will see much more.
-Coaching may take place though virtual assistants, augmented reality and sensor equipped textiles.
-With the help of drones and GPS, we will be able to film our own achievements live (see video) etc. The possibilities are endless!
+In the future we will see many more changes.
+Coaching may take place though virtual assistants, augmented reality, holograms and sensor equipped textiles and hence heavily disrupt the profession of coaching.
+With the help of AI assisted drones and GPS, we will be able to film our own achievements live (see video) etc. Wouldn’t that be fun.
+Artificial Intelligence being our friend!
+The possibilities are endless!

-I am sure I have been far from complete, but I think you have at least a better feel of what AI will bring to the table in the near future.
-If you have any ideas, please share, so we can have an open exchange of ideas on this platform.
+I am sure I have been far from complete, but I think you have at least a much better feeling of what AI will bring to the table in the near future.
+If you have any ideas, please share them with us, so we can have an open exchange of ideas on this platform.
+You can also drop me a mail discussing the subject of sports in the future.
 In the mean time, have a great week!